 - Sign in to your Office 365 Account.

-- On the left hand sidebar, open the Admin centers dropdown.
-Select Azure Active Directory.
+- On the left hand sidebar, expand Admin centers and select Azure Active Directory.

 - Select App registrations.